Having your baby in Luxembourg

 Hospitals also provide help and support with breastfeeding and you can contact La Leche League for further assistance.

-New mothers are also entitled to pelvic rehabilitation after giving birth and you can speak to your OBGYN about at your 6 week check up.
+New mothers are also entitled to pelvic rehabilitation after giving birth and you can speak to your OBGYN about this at your 6 week check up.
 There are many physiotherapists specialised in pelvic health, and post-partum women are entitled to 8 sessions of pyshio and can have a further kinestherapy prescription if further treatment is necessary.

 Registering the birth

 A child born in Luxembourg can take both the surnames of its parents but you must register the birth within five days at the Office de l’Etat Civil at your commune.
-The Midwife will give you a birth declaration in hospital which you must bring together with the ID of the person registering the birth.
+The midwife will give you a birth declaration in hospital which you must bring together with the ID of the person registering the birth.
 Married couples should bring a copy of their wedding certificate.
 If you are not married, both parents must sign a declaration stating the child’s chosen names.

 If you are both foreign residents your child will not automatically have Luxembourgish citizenship but will be able to apply for it later.
 You should contact your embassy for information on registering the nationality of your child.